Planning could hold key to disappearance of Flight MH370

 Circuit-breakers used to disable the system are in a bay reached through a hatch in the floor next to the lefthand front exit, close to a galley used to prepare meals.

-Most pilots said it would be impossible to turn off ACARS from inside the cockpit, although two people did not rule it out.
+Most pilots said it would be impossible to turn off ACARS from inside the cockpit, though two people did not rule it out.

+Malaysia Airlines said 14 minutes elapsed between the last ACARS message and the transponder shutdown that - in the growing view of officials - confirmed a fully loaded jet was on the run.
+The ACARS must have been disabled within 16 minutes after that.

+In the meantime a voice believed to be that of the co-pilot issued the last words from MH370 and the transponder went dead.

 HIDING IN FULL VIEW?

-After the transponder was turned off, the northeast-bound jet took a northwestern route from the sea off Kota Bahru in eastern Malaysia to Penang Island.
+The northeast-bound jet now took a northwestern route from Kota Bahru in eastern Malaysia to Penang Island.
 It was last detected on military radar around 200 miles northwest of Penang.

 Even that act of going off course may not have caused alarm at first if it was handled gradually, pilots said.